 - Homemade alternatives are so easy and simple to make, you’ll wonder how you’ve spent so many years pouring that money down the drain, or in this case, spitting it in the sink!
 If you look at the ingredients list in any common brand, it boils mostly down to essential oils (good, even though most are synthetically derived), fluoride (questionable at best), alcohol (see above), and mostly water.
 I haven’t been able to find the exact percentage of water in a bottle, but looking at the labels, it’s safe to say that at least more than half is plain old water!

-Here’s the super easy homemade mouthwash I have been using for years, and below you’ll find an explanation for why each ingredient is especially important and effective for maintaining oral health:
+Here’s the super easy homemade mouthwash I have been using for years, and below you’ll find an explanation for why each ingredient is especially important and effective for maintaining oral health.
+You can also check out a recipe for a homemade toothpaste that has the look and feel of the store-bought stuff and is dentist approved!

 - 2 cups water